tsolakisgeo/DHAW2023/_syllabus/2-textual_markup_html_and_xml.md

 ## Assignment due:

 ### Assignment 1
-- Push two files to GitHub: one to your repository and another to the common repository.
+- Create a new repository named "CLCV22323".

+- Remember to add a README file.

+- Click "Add file" and "Create new file"

+- You will get a field `"Name your file"`.
+Type there `"1/firstassignment.md"` (notice that I have a front slash immediately  followed by the file name.
+In this way I will create a folder and inside that folder I will create the file firstassignment.md)

 ### Assignment 2
-- Upload a file named "favorite_passage.md"
+- In the folder you created above create a file named `"favorite_passage.md"` (Notice that in this case I am not using the `"1/"`)

 - Copy into it a short passage (less than fifty words) from your favorite book.